 As you can see, in every step of the process there is a reduction to your final yield of finished product.
 So, your cost per pound will go up with every step from live animal to cut and packaged product.
 The above example will give you a rough estimate which can help you to remain profitable.
 Keep in mind, it is a "rough" estimate.
 A lot of variables can change these percentages.
 For example, how much fat was on the animal?
 What kind of cuts are you requesting?
 Are you getting bone-in or boneless cuts?
 If you want boneless cuts, this will reduce the total pounds of product returned to you from your butcher.

 What kind of animal you are processing will also make a difference in the percentage of product you ultimately receive.
-Dr. Christopher Raines, of Penn State’s Department of Dairy and Animal Science, has a handy sheet that describes the average percentage of yield in the butchering process for pork, beef and lamb.
-You can download Dr. Raines’ document.
+Dr. Christopher Raines, former Animal Science professor, has a handy sheet that describes the average percentage of yield in the butchering process for pork, beef and lamb.

 Dr. Raines' document says when converting an animal into a carcass, the average percentage of yield for pork is around 70 percent, beef 60 percent and lamb 50 percent.
 Turning that carcass into individual cuts of meat; the average yield for bone-in cuts is 75-80 percent of carcass weight for pork, 65-70 percent for beef, and 70-75 percent for lamb.
 Dr. Raines points out that aging and further processing can decrease your final product weight.
 If your butcher is hanging (aging) the carcass for two weeks, there is moisture loss due to evaporation.
 If you are curing hams and bacons from your pig, applying a heat process to your meat cuts may also reduce your final yield.